WeiYang-BAI/SV_imputation_gwas/README.md

 This repository houses the scripts used for data analysis, as well as for the creation of figures and tables, in the study of structural variation (SV) imputation and genome-wide association studies (GWAS). <br><br>
 To access our online SV imputation server, please visit https://yanglab.westlake.edu.cn/impute_sv. <br>
-To access the SV GWAS summary data, please visit https://yanglab.westlake.edu.cn/data/ukb_sv_gwas.
+To access our SV GWAS summary data, please visit https://yanglab.westlake.edu.cn/data/ukb_sv_gwas.